mstable/mStable-staking-delegates/README.md

 `yarn run exec`

 This will upload any profile pictures to IPFS, update the `delegates.json` file, and upload it to IPFS as well.
 The new CIDv0 will be added to `src/uploads.json` automatically.
-From there it will needs to be updated in the [mStable-apps repo](https://github.com/mstable/mStable-apps).
+From there it will need to be updated in the [mStable-apps repo](https://github.com/mstable/mStable-apps).

-Note: To run this, you need to have a Infura IPFS project.
-Copy and rename `.env.template` to `.env` and fill in the IPFS `PROJECT_ID` and `PROJECT_SECRET`.